-Non-controlling interests represent the portion of profit or loss, net assets and comprehensive loss of our consolidated subsidiaries that is not allocable to the Company based on our percentage of ownership of such entities.
+Non-controlling interests represent the portion of profit or loss, net assets and comprehensive income of our consolidated subsidiaries that is not allocable to the Company based on our percentage of ownership of such entities.
 Non-controlling interests consist of the following:

-- Until November, 2020 Topco LLC held a 70% ownership interest in MLSC Holdings, LLC ("MLSC") through its consolidated subsidiaries with the remaining30% being recorded as non-controlling interests in our consolidated financial statements as of December 31, 2019.MLSC net income or loss was attributed to the non-controlling interests using an attribution method, similar to the hypothetical liquidation at book value method, based on the distribution provisions of the MLSC Amended and Restated Limited Liability Company Agreement ("MLSC LLC Agreement").
-In November 2020, and before the closing of the IPO, Topco LLC repurchased all of the outstanding non-controlling interests in MLSC for \$166.4 million (see Note 11). - In November 2020, we became the sole managing member of Topco LLC (see Note 8).
-As of December 31, 2021 and 2020, we owned approximately 52% and 38% of Topco LLC, respectively.
-Therefore, we report non-controlling interests based on LLC Units of Topco LLC held by MLSH 1 on our consolidated balance sheet as of December 31, 2021.
-Income or loss attributed to the non-controlling interest in Topco LLC is based on the LLC Units outstanding during the period for which the income or loss is generated and is presented on the consolidated statements of operations and consolidated statements of comprehensive income (loss).
+- Until November, 2020 Topco LLC held a 70% ownership interest in MLSC Holdings, LLC ("MLSC") through its consolidated subsidiaries with the remaining30% being recorded as non-controlling interests in our consolidated financial statements.
+MLSC net income or loss was attributed to the non-controlling interests using an attribution method, similar to the hypothetical liquidation at book value method, based on the distribution provisions of the MLSC Amended and Restated Limited Liability Company Agreement ("MLSC LLC Agreement").
+In November 2020, and before the closing of the IPO, Topco LLC repurchased all of the outstanding non-controlling interests in MLSC for \$166.4 million (see Note 13). - In November 2020, following the completion of the Organizational Transactions, we became the sole managing member of Topco LLC.
+As of December 31, 2022, we held approximately 51.6% of the outstanding LLC Units of Topco LLC, and MLSH 1 held approximately 48.4% of the outstanding LLC Units of Topco LLC.
+Therefore, we report non-controlling interests based on the percentage of LLC Units of Topco LLC held by MLSH 1 on our consolidated balance sheet as of December 31, 2022.
+Income or loss attributed to the non-controlling interest in Topco

+LLC is based on the LLC Units outstanding during the period for which the income or loss is generated and is presented on the consolidated statements of income and consolidated statements of comprehensive income.